-We didn't spend a lot of time after my 6th birthday, but the time that we did share was the most memorable of my childhood.
+We didn't spend a lot of time together after my 6th birthday, but the time that we did share was the most memorable of my childhood.
 Though even those memories have now begun to elude me.
-As we grew apart, I became exceptionally shy during our weekends of walking by the riverbank, and our days of reading and fishing.
+As we grew apart, I became exceptionally shy during our weekends of walking by the riverbank and our days of reading and fishing.
 My shyness made it impossible to tell him that I loved him very much.

 A month later after his birthday celebrations, Henry passed away in the hospital.
 In his last week, he hadn't enough strength in his body to shut his eyes.
 He had no choice but to sleep with his eyes open.

-The house I once spent most of my time in was left feeling cold and uninviting.
+The house I once spent most of my time in now felt cold and uninviting.
 I saw traces of him everywhere I looked.
 Like the last apples he picked or a page of a cookbook he had marked for when he next made supper.
 I'd see those things and I would think that he'd walk into the kitchen again.
 I would wait for him every day because it felt like he would come back.